Son1kXDev/vanilaio/README.md

 ## Manual Instalation

-1. Clone this repository using 'git clone https://github.com/Son1kXDev/vanilaio.git'
+1. Clone this repository using `git clone https://github.com/Son1kXDev/vanilaio.git`
-2. Copy 'mods' folder and 'resourcepacks' folder to your '.minecraft' folder
+2. Copy `mods` folder and `resourcepacks` folder to your `.minecraft` folder